Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Notice: tell people what you collect

 A quiet tracker is the fast way to a complaint.
 Clear notice is the opposite.
 When your crew knows that a clock-in records location, when it does that, and why, the whole thing reads as a normal part of the job rather than surveillance.
-Written notice in a handbook or a short policy is a common way to do this, and it is a good habit regardless of what any single state requires.
+Written notice in a handbook or a short policy is a common way to do this, and it's a good habit regardless of what any single state requires.

 Consent: get agreement, in writing where you can